Konstantin N. Svitnev

 Konstantin N. Svitnev is an international reproductive lawyer of Russian origin.
 Svitnev was born in 1966 and grew up in Moscow.
-Svitnev spent much of his legal career as an advocate for gender equality and reproductive rights...
+He spent much of his legal career as an advocate for gender equality and reproductive rights.

 Life

 Svitnev graduated from the Moscow State Linguistics University and International Law Institute at the Ministry of Justice of Russia.
-In 2003 Svitnev co-founded Rosjurconsulting – an international law firm specialized in reproductive law and third-party reproduction incl. surrogacy all over the world, the first and only such company in Russia and Europe.
-Since then, he's the C.E.O. of this company dealing with all related legal issues for more than 18 years.
-He's also the founder of the Reproductive Law and Ethics Research Center.
+In 2003 Svitnev co-founded Rosjurconsulting, an international law firm specialized in reproductive law and third-party reproduction including surrogacy all over the world, the first and only such company in Russia and Europe.
+He has served as the CEO of Rosjurconsulting since then.
+He is also the founder of the Reproductive Law and Ethics Research Center.

 Legal achievements

-Svitnev was the first to prove in the Russian court that single intended parents, women (St. Petersburg, 2009) and men (Moscow, 2010) have the same right to become parents through surrogacy, opening the way to surrogacy for hundreds and thousands of single intended parents, thus becoming a champion for reproductive rights and dubbed "The first Russian reprodissident".
+Svitnev was the first to prove in the Russian court that single intended parents, women (St. Petersburg, 2009) and men (Moscow, 2010) have the same right to become parents through surrogacy, for which he has been dubbed "the first Russian reprodissident".